masa-codehub/github_broker/docs/guides/getting-started.md

 ### 3.2.
 Set up `.env` File

 The project uses environment variables for configuration.
 You'll need to create a `.env` file in the root directory.

-You can use the sample files in the `.build/context/secrets/` directory as a reference.
+**Note:** This `.env` file is intended for local, direct execution of the Python scripts.
+For Docker-based development, please refer to the secrets management section in `CONTRIBUTING.md`.

 1. Create a `.env` file in the root directory of the project:
     ```bash